ignasi00/acme/icassp25/README.md

 - Learning rate scheduling is performed with `CosineAnnealingLR`, except when using ACME.
 In ACME, the same scheduling is performed internally assuming 200 epochs with batches of 200 images.
-With other parameters of the number of epochs or the size of the batches, the results using ACME are unpredictable.
+With other parameters for the number of epochs or the size of the batches, the results using ACME are unpredictable.

 Sample executions: